leannen2/react-components-collection/README.md

 ## Description

-This project is a personal collection of reusable React components, I have created to enhance my React development skills.
+This project is a personal collection of React components, I have created to enhance my React development skills.
 The collection will grow over time as I experiment with new ideas and techniques.

 ## Getting Started